Pulsar™ Atom Precision Pellet Extruder

 # Using the Pulsar™ Atom extruder

-• Pellets larger than 4.2mm will simply not work and will lead to extrusion failure.
-Such pellets are unable to enter the extrusion screw due to their size, thereby thwarting the extrusion process.
-It is imperative to use smaller pellets to ensure correct operation.
+• Pellets larger than 5.2mm will lead to extrusion failure, as they are unable to enter the extrusion screw due to their size, disrupting the extrusion process.

 WARNING